linode/docs/docs/guides/websites/cms/strapi/using-strapi-cms/index.md

     npm install --save axios react-markdown
     ```

 1. Create a `.env.local` file in the base of the project directory.
-This file just needs two variables, as shown in the example here.
+This file just needs two variables, as shown in the example below.
 Replace the `STRAPI_ADDRESS` value with your actual Strapi address, and replace the `STRAPI_AUTH_HEADER` value with your actual Strapi API token.

     ```file {title=".env.local"}
     STRAPI_ADDRESS='http://example.com:1337'